michaljemala/picasa-spring-sample/README.md

 Picasa Web Albums Sample
 ========================
-A sample application demostrating Spring's OpenID and OAuth2 abstractions.
+A sample application demostrating Spring's <a href="http://static.springsource.org/spring-security/site/docs/3.1.x/reference/ns-config.html#ns-openid">OpenID</a> and <a href="https://github.com/SpringSource/spring-security-oauth/wiki/oauth2">OAuth2</a> abstractions.
 Users sign in by using theirs existing Google Account.
-The access to the Picasa Web Albums by using its Google Data API needs to be allowed when prompted.
+The access to the Picasa Web Albums by using its <a href="https://developers.google.com/picasa-web/">Google Data API</a> needs to be allowed when prompted.